Apr 24: Christian Askeland posts

 May 16: Allen posts contra Mroczek in Opinion L.A., angering Mroczek supporters

-Commentary: This byway of the fragment debates has not been its finest hour.
-The
+Commentary: This byway of the fragment debates wasn't its finest hour.
+The two

 While reporter Allen's is the worst on several criteria (including misrepresentation